kendopunk/bit-sandbox/README.md

-# bit-lib
+# bit-sandbox

 Bit.dev component and utility file library bootstrapped with create-react-app (Typescript) and [Storybook](https://storybook.js.org/)

 ## Getting Started

-We are using `yarn` as the default package manager for this application.
+I use `yarn` as the default package manager for this application.
 Please do not use `npm`.

 ```
 // install dependencies